 The journey to parenthood isn’t always easy, especially for the one in seven couples or 3.5 million people in the UK having trouble conceiving.
-The hardest hit are older women, whose fertility dramatically decreases after the age of 35.
+It’s becoming more and more common to see fertility tests for males happening at clinics along with the older women, whose fertility dramatically decreases after the age of 35.

 As many women look to start families in their late thirties and forties, it’s not surprising to see In Vitro Fertilisation (IVF) using donor eggs grow in popularity, especially since the cost of donor eggs with Donor Egg Bank USA is much lower when compared to the cost of other fertility options.